pharmaverse/admiraltemplate/README.md

    `{admiral.test}` to check that the test data there is sufficient for your TA needs, e.g. for `{admiralonco}` we had to generate new test data for SDTM domains such as RS and TU.
-Note that no personal data should be used here (even if anonymised) and it is important to keep any data generated in-line with the CDISC pilot data we use here, i.e. use same USUBJIDs as DM etc.
+Note that no personal data should be used here (even if anonymized) and it is important to keep any data generated in-line with the CDISC pilot data we use here, i.e. use same USUBJIDs as DM etc.
 9. Optionally draft, agree and sign a collaboration agreement if the